 What is Social Engineering?

-And criminals who implement social engineering scams are patient.
+Criminals who implement social engineering attacks are patient.

-They will work slowly to gather all of the data they need, accessing information on a company’s website, as well as on personal and professional social media profiles.
+They will work slowly to gather all the data they need, accessing the information on a company’s website, as well as on personal and professional social media profiles.

-They will even phone a company to surreptitiously gather necessary information.
+These nefarious criminals will even phone the target company pretending to be a legitimate contact in order to surreptitiously gather necessary information.

-This information is then used to perpetrate scams that are so well-developed that they seem legitimate.
+The information they gather is then used to perpetrate scams that are so well-developed that they seem legitimate.

 Social Engineering in Organizational Setting

-Social engineering in the organizational setting is used to create more effective spear phishing emails.
+Social engineering in the organizational setting is used to create more effective attacks.

 Specific people in the organization are targeted (based on the research gathered) to successfully trick recipients into wiring money, releasing password information, or clicking on links that result in ransomware threatening your network.